greenheartgames/greenworks/docs/build-instructions-electron.md

 # Build Instructions for Electron

-## Prerequisties

-* Steamworks SDK 1.41
-* nodejs
+You can choose to build Greenworks with either `node-gyp` or `electron-rebuild`.
+If you are unsure, use `electron-rebuild`.

-* node-gyp
+## Building with node-gyp

-Please follow the [instructions](get-steamworks-sdk.md) on getting Steamworks SDK.
+First, follow these [instructions](get-steamworks-sdk.md) on getting the Steamworks SDK.

-## Build with node-gyp

 Electron's guide to
-[using native Node modules](http://electron.atom.io/docs/tutorial/using-native-node-modules/) explains that you can also use `node-gyp` directly with custom settings to build a native module for a given Electron version.
+[using native Node modules](http://electron.atom.io/docs/tutorial/using-native-node-modules/) explains that you can use `node-gyp` directly with custom settings to build a native module for a given Electron version.

 ```shell
 cd <greenworks_src_dir>